flyacts/backend/README.md

 ## why

+At FLYACTS we are building mostly mobile applications and some of these apps need a backend to provide a datastore or perform computations.
+As these backends are tightly coupled to the applications we choose to implement REST-Backends.
+As the number of backends we build each year is greater than 1, we need a flexible infrastructure and building blocks that we can tie into our code.

-We previously used [loopback 3](https://github.com/strongloop/loopback) to produce a REST-Interface and we were not very happy with it.
-The ORM was very primitive, ACLs where pretty hard to understand and even though the automatic generation of endpoints was one of the criteria why we choose loopback in the end it was a hindrance because there where just too many endpoints.
+We previously used [loopback 3](https://github.com/strongloop/loopback) to build a REST-Interface and we were not very happy with it.
+The ORM was very primitive, ACLs where pretty hard to debug and even though the automatic generation of endpoints was one of the criteria why we choose loopback in the end it was a hindrance because there where just too many endpoints, which confused the frontend developers.

-As the next we coined some key criteria:
+As the next step we coined some key criteria:

 * Everything should be TypeScript
 * ORM and HTTP Handling should be seperated projects, to replace one